Active

 Rosanne Mah

-Rosanne represents consumers in complex class action cases involving deceptive or misleading practices, false advertising, and data/privacy issues.
+Rosanne represents consumers in complex class action cases involving deceptive and misleading practices.

 View full profile